unfoldingWord-dev/translationStudio-Info/docs/desktop.rst

 * For Gateway language translators to translate Bible resources from English to a gateway language

-The program contains the content that needs to be translated as well as translationHelps (See: How to Use the translationHelps in translationStudio).
+The program contains the content that needs to be translated as well as translationHelps (See: `Using the translationHelps (Resources) <https://github.com/unfoldingWord-dev/translationStudio-Info/blob/master/docs/Helps.rst>`_).
 You can share information directly from device to device, and you can upload finished content to Door43 where it can be digitally published.

 Installation
 -------------